 Figure 4: diagram of internal logic network

-The two synchronization inputs are shown at the left (TR1 and TR2), while the two light outputs (LD1 and LD2) and the two synchronization outputs (SH1 and SH2) are drawn at the right.
+The synchronization input is shown at the left (TR), while the light output (LD) and the synchronization output (SH) are drawn at the right.

 A description of each of the blocks is given in the next sections.